zioqh/bot/README.md

 # bot
-this bot is just a test rlly
+this bot is just for a message counter and level system.